 The Company's leases generally require the tenant to reimburse the Company for a substantial portion of its expenses incurred in operating, maintaining, repairing, insuring and managing the shopping center and common areas (collectively defined as Common Area Maintenance or "CAM" expenses).
-The Company includes these reimbursements, along with other revenue derived from late fees and seasonal events, under the Consolidated and Combined Statements of Operations caption "Tenant reimbursements and other revenues."
 This significantly reduces the Company's exposure to increases in costs and operating expenses resulting from inflation or other outside factors.
 The Company accrues reimbursements from tenants for recoverable portions of all these expenses as revenue in the period the applicable expenditures are incurred.
 The Company calculates the tenant's share of operating costs by multiplying the total amount of the operating costs by a fraction, the numerator of which is the total number of square feet being leased by the tenant, and the denominator of which is the average total square footage of all leasable buildings in the property.
 The Company also receives escrow payments for these reimbursements from substantially all its tenants throughout the year.
 The Company recognizes differences between estimated recoveries and the final billed amounts in the subsequent year.
 These differences were not material for the years ended December 31, 2013 and 2012.